ChrisWren/grunt-nodemon/README.md

 #### watch
 Type: `Array` of `Strings` Default: `['.']`

-List of folders to watch for changes if you don't want to watch the root folder and its subdirectories.
+List of additional folders to watch for changes.

 #### delay
 Type: `Number` Default: `1000`